C5T/Current/README.md

 // the following construct will work just fine.
 EXPECT_EQ(15, MUL().ADD::operator()(ADD::TYPE(), 7, 8));

-// `operator()` on an instance of a `combine`-d type will
-// call `operator()` of the type from the type list that matches
-// the types of parameters passed in.
-// If none or more than of the input types match the signature,
-// attempting such a call will result in compilation error. typedef bricks::metaprogramming::combine<std::tuple<NEG, ADD, MUL>> Arithmetics;
+typedef bricks::metaprogramming::combine<std::tuple<NEG, ADD, MUL>> Arithmetics;
 EXPECT_EQ(-1, Arithmetics()(NEG::TYPE(), 1));
 EXPECT_EQ(5, Arithmetics()(ADD::TYPE(), 2, 3));